multigcs/riocore/doc/XMLGUI.md

 ## Tab-Order

-if you need to reorder the tab's, you cann add a list to your jcon config,
+if you need to reorder the tab's, you can add a list to your jcon config,

 all other tab's will be append at the end